ansh-333k/FRT_Project/README.md

 Trawell utilizes the following Azure services:

+### Azure App Service

+Azure App Service is a fully managed platform-as-a-service (PaaS) offering provided by Azure.
+It is used in Trawell for deploying and hosting the backend of the website.
+Azure App Service simplifies the process of deploying web applications, providing scalability, automatic OS patching, and seamless integration with other Azure services.
+With App Service, you can focus on developing your application without worrying about the underlying infrastructure.

 ### Azure Blob Storage

 Azure Blob Storage is a scalable and secure cloud storage service provided by Azure.
 It is used in Trawell for storing and serving images of tourist places.
 Blob Storage provides reliable storage and high-performance access to images, allowing efficient retrieval and delivery to users.
 With Blob Storage, you can easily manage and distribute image assets to enhance the visual experience of your application.